reid47/babel-plugin-react-component-metadata/README.md

 ## but why??

 The primary goal is to help with **automatic documentation generation**.
-For example, if you're building a component library, you'll probably want some kind of documentation.
+If you're building a component library, for example, you'll probably want some kind of documentation.
 But manually keeping your documentation up-to-date with the code is hard.
-Every time you add/remove/change a prop in the code, you would need to go update your documentation accordingly.
+Every time you add/remove/change a prop in the code, you need to update your documentation accordingly.
 It's better to have one source of truth - the code - and let your documentation pull directly from there.

 That's why I built this.
-It's currently tailored to fit my needs, so there are some things missing that I didn't need (support for Flow types, support for ES5 classes using `createReactClass`, etc.).
-If you'd like to help add this functionality, PRs are welcome!
+It's currently tailored to fit my needs, which means I didn't take time to implement features I didn't need (e.g. support for inspecting Flow types, support for ES5 classes using `createReactClass`).
+If you'd like to help improve this plugin, PRs are welcome!

 ## how do I use it?